 You only have to create good content (no, not necessarily does your content have to be 10 times better than all the existing content.)
 And then you have to learn how to distribute or market your blog.

 In most niches, there is enough of an audience for more than one (or a couple of ) blogs.
-And in the end, the blog will win, that succeeds in spreading the word about the content!
+And in the end, the blog will win, which succeeds in spreading the word about the content!

 8. You don’t need to invest a lot of work into your blog